Noise Assessment

 FAQ's - Noise Assessment

-A Noise Risk Assessment must outline all measures required in order to meet the requirements of the noise at work regulations by either mitigating or eliminating exposure.
-If a company fails to control noise hazards, it can result in formal enforcement from the HSE.
+A Noise Risk Assessment outlines all measures needed to comply with noise at work regulations by mitigating or eliminating exposure.
+Failure to control noise hazards can lead to HSE enforcement.